juanantonio284/notes_on_writing/markdown_usage/markdown_syntax_guide.md

 paragraphs.
 To nest a quote, put a `>>` before the part you want to nest.

 > I—even [while] serving on the Court—have opinions about the results of decisions.
-But Justices aren't deciding cases—no judge is deciding a case— in order to impose a policy result; they're trying to make their best effort to determine what the law requires, what the constitution requires, what statutes require.
+But Justices aren't deciding cases—no judge is deciding a case—in order to impose a policy result; they're trying to make their best effort to determine what the law requires, what the constitution requires, what statutes require.
 >